 - Fluid Mechanics

 - Particle Mechanics

 Calculus: An architect makes use of calculus to figure out the materials required to construct curved structures like domes and arches.
 Electrical engineers make use of calculus to calculate the length of power cables between places which are miles apart.
 Biologists also require to calculate the rate of growth in microbes on a microbial plate.

 Statistics: Population census is one of the most significant applications of statistics.
-To get the demographics of sample size, statistics usually play an important role with its various functions, like determining the average and mean estimates.
+Statistics usually play an important role with its various functions, like determining the average and mean estimates.

-Trigonometry: Trigonometric angles are used in the construction of marine ramps.
-They are ideally used to detect a location for navigation.
+Trigonometry: They are ideally used to detect a location for navigation and in the construction of marine ramps.
 The concepts of trigonometry are also used to define the depth of algae underwater and sonar systems.

 Probability: Probability usually talks about the chances of a particular occurrence of any event.
 The accurate calculations can be used in determining big \like the probability of you winning a jackpot!